quicwg/quicwg.github.io/index.md

 ## Our Documents

-Our initial documents cover three different aspects of the 'core' QUIC protocol, and also define a mapping of HTTP semantics to it.
+Our initial documents cover different aspects of the 'core' QUIC protocol, and also define a mapping of HTTP semantics to it.

 * **Invariants** -
   [Editors' Draft](https://quicwg.github.io/base-drafts/draft-ietf-quic-invariants.html) /